pulkomandy/ubasic/README.md

 - LEN()
 - Proper print parsing (we don't allow PRINT ABC printing A then B then C.
   You must as in normal basic use ; or , .
+- Faster RETURN and loops - we save the tokenizer pointer rather than mucking about playing hunt the line number
+- Statements can be separated by :
+- Removed the existing IF THEN ELSE in favour of a traditional IF THEN and : usage (IF THEN IF THEN ELSE ELSE ... gets horrible to parse and the old code messed it up badly)

 In comparison with ECMA55, then apart from all the floaty stuff it's missing